31 Simple Ways to Relieve Stress will help you navigate your way out of the stormy seas of your mind, and get you back to calm waters.

 14) Calm yourself by lying down.

+This is one of the more simple ways to relieve stress.
 Draw your curtains and make your bedroom as dark as you can.
 Take a washcloth and rinse it under warm water.

 Lie down on your bed and place your warm washcloth over your eyes.
 Tension in your head and your facial muscles will relax under the heat of the cloth.